cs107-swiftdiff/cs107-FinalProject/docs/milestone2.md

 ```
 From here, a GUI or Text UI will appear, where users can input functions, select methodologies (forward mode, reverse mode, etc.), set parameters, and visualize outputs.

+##
-## Importing the Package into Existing Code
+ing the Package into Existing Code
 ```
 import BestorgAD
 ```